Vaedrenn/Bulk-AI-Image-Classification-Tool/README.md

         └── tags-character.txt (optional)
 ```
 - Models and tags are loaded via action_box's load_model and load_tags function, which look for the above files respectively
+## Usage
+### Generating Tags
+1. Load model using the browse button located at next to the input that says model.
+2. Specify folder path, does not tag subdirectories.
+3. Specify threshold limits.
+Tags are based on probability of correctness, if probability is greater than threshold then that tag is added to results.
+This is based on the model provided.
+4. Click Submit to generate tags for all images.

+### Editing Tags
+#### Adding tags
+- Don't see a tag in results?
+Type it in the add tag box and hit enter.
+#### Removing Tags
+- Uncheck the tag you don't want and then click 'Save Changes'